jarrodshingleton/yomls/content/tutorials/linear_regression/linreg_python_code.md

 ---
-title: Example Problem using R
+title: Example Problem with Linear Regression using Python
-linktitle: Example R code
+linktitle: Example Python Code
 toc: true
 type: docs
 date: "2019-05-05T00:00:00+01:00"
-draft: true
+draft: false
 menu:
-  newtutorial:
+  linear_regression:
     parent: Example Problem
-    weight: 1
+    weight: 2

 # Prev/next pager order (if `docs_section_pager` enabled in `params.toml`)
-weight: 1
+weight: 2
 ---

-In this tutorial, talk about a serious problem:
+In this tutorial, talk about a serious problem, only let's use python this time:

 ## Intro the Problem